 Attorney’s Fee Arrangements can be Creative or Innovative

 Lawyers get it.
 Generally, people do not like to spend money on lawyers.
-There are certainly exceptions where clients value the relationship with a lawyer knowing that the services provided and advice given is worth the fees.
+There are certainly exceptions where clients value the relationship with a lawyer knowing that the services provided on their website and advice given is worth the fees.
 Ideally, this should be the sentiment from anyone that feels they need a lawyer, even if the advice paid for is to steer you in a more focused direction based on the pros/cons of the claims and issues you are dealing with.
 But, money is important and decisions cannot be made in a vacuum without understanding associated costs.

 Please contact David Adelstein at email@example.com or (954) 361-4720 if you have questions or would like more information regarding this article.
 You can follow David Adelstein on Twitter @DavidAdelstein1.